Head Coach

 Assistant Coach

-Dylan has been swimming with the Marlins for seven years, starting in third grade.
+Dylan has been swimming with the Marlins for nine years, starting in third grade.
 Initially, it was for fun and to enhance his skills, but it soon became a source of friendships and memories.
 He loves the competitive spirit and the camaraderie among swimmers at races.
-He's looking forward to share the insights gained from his coaches and his experiences over the years.
+He's enjoyed sharing the insights gained from his coaches and his experiences over his past two years of coaching.

 He holds a firm belief in the importance of analyzing results, good or bad, to learn from mistakes and strive for improvement.